Seattle contractor charged with felony for employee’s death in 2016 trench collapse

 Numrich previously owned Alki Construction, which has since gone out of business.
 He now owns Alki Sewer, a business that has garnered online reviews as recently as May, charging papers say.

-“Because his workplace safety measures were so grossly inadequate in this case, causing the death of the victim, his continued operation of a similar business puts other workers at risk,” Senior Deputy Prosecutors Patrick Hinds and Melinda Young wrote in charging documents.
+“Because his workplace safety measures were so grossly inadequate in this case, causing the death of the victim, his continued operation of a similar business puts other workers at risk,” senior deputy prosecutors Patrick Hinds and Melinda Young wrote in charging documents.

 Harold Felton, 36, died Jan.
 26, 2016, when he was buried in a trench cave-in at a West Seattle house as he worked to re-connect a new sewer line to the residence, charging papers say.

-Despite rescue efforts by a Seattle Fire Department technical-rescue team, Felton died before firefighters could pull him out of a trench that was 8- to 10-feet deep in unstable, saturated soil, say the charges.
+Despite rescue efforts by a Seattle Fire Department technical-rescue team, Felton died before firefighters could pull him out of a trench that was 8 to 10 feet deep in unstable, saturated soil, say the charges.

 According to a news account, it took several hours to pull Felton’s body from the collapsed trench.

-In July 2016, Numrich was fined $51,500 for willful safety violations in connection with the trench collapse, said Fischer, the L & I spokeswoman.
+In July 2016, Numrich was fined $51,500 for willful safety violations over the trench collapse, Fischer said.
 He appealed and entered a settlement agreement, affirming the violations that November.

-Since then, Numrich has making payments on a reduced fine of $25,750, according to Fischer.
+Since then, Numrich has been making payments on a reduced fine of $25,750, according to Fischer.

-She said it was King County prosecutors who decided to pursue felony charges — a decision L & I officials fully support.
+She said it was King County prosecutors who decided to pursue felony charges — a decision L&I officials fully support.

-“There are times when a monetary penalty isn’t enough,” L & I Director Joel Sacks was quoted as saying in a recent news release about the charges against Numrich.
+“There are times when a monetary penalty isn’t enough,” L&I Director Joel Sacks was quoted as saying in a recent news release about the charges against Numrich.
 “This company knew what the safety risks and requirements were, and ignored them.”

-The Seattle Times attempted to contact Felton’s family but phone numbers listed for relatives appear to have been disconnected.
+The Seattle Times attempted to contact Felton’s family, but phone numbers listed for relatives appear to have been disconnected.

 Ten days before the fatal cave-in, Numrich, Felton and another employee began work to replace a sewer at a house in the 3000 block of 36th Avenue Southwest, digging a trench from where the sewer exited the house’s concrete foundation and another trench where the sewer connects to the city’s sewer main in the street, the charges say.

-The charges explain the “trenchless” sewer replacement technology used by Numrich:
+The charges explain the “trenchless” sewer-replacement technology used by Numrich:

 After the old sewer line is disconnected from the home’s foundation and at the street, a large cable is threaded through the old sewer line.

 On one end, the operator connects a large cable to the tip of a steel cone, and at the other end, the cable is connected to a large, hydraulic pulling machine.
 The operator then connects a new plastic sewer line to the back of the cone and uses the hydraulic machine to simultaneously split the old sewer line open while pulling the new plastic sewer line into place.

 “Once the new sewer is laid in place, workers must enter the trenches to re-connect the new sewer to the home and the city’s service connection,” the charges say.
-“Felton was killed by the cave-in during this re-connection process.”
+“Felton was killed by the cave-in during this reconnection process.”

 One trench was dug at the front of the house and a second behind the house, which is where Felton died, the charges say.